 |Stage 1: Formulating a Research Question

-Stage 1 usually occurs in year 1 for full-time students and years 1 and 2 for on the part-time programme.
+Stage 1 takes place over Year 1 for full-time students and Years 1 and 2 for on the part-time programme.

 All doctoral students are required to take courses which give the necessary foundation for undertaking research in this multi-disciplinary field.
 Both courses must be passed in order to transfer from PRS to DPhil status.

-If you come from a background outside the social sciences (eg in computer science), you may be asked to take appropriate courses in theory and methods offered by the OII or one of the University’s Social Science Division departments during your first year of doctoral studies.
-Likewise, if you are a social scientist without a mastery of ICTs, you may be asked to take appropriate courses in computer science, information engineering or related fields during your first year.
+If you come from a background outside the social sciences (e.g. in computer science), you may be asked to take appropriate courses in theory and methods offered by the OII or one of the University’s Social Science Division departments during your first year of doctoral studies.

 DPhil students are also welcome to take any of the OII MSc Option Papers, with the approval of their supervisor and the course provider.